marcrickenbach/terpsichore/README.md

         Slight possibility we wont need this layer and instead just run the ADC driver off of a timer.

             a.
-ADC driver (HAL)
+ADC driver (Zephyr)
             Thin lower-level layer that interacts
-            directly with the STM32 ADC peripheral
+            directly with the ADC peripheral.
-            using their HAL library and DMA.

 ## Necessary Modules